ggerganov/llama.cpp/docs/development/HOWTO-add-model.md

 Have a look at existing implementation like `build_llama`, `build_dbrx` or `build_bert`.

-Some `ggml` backends do not support all operations, backend implementation can be added in a separate PR.
+Some `ggml` backends do not support all operations.
+Backend implementations can be added in a separate PR.

 Note: to debug the inference graph: you can use [llama-eval-callback](/examples/eval-callback/).